Laiba-27/Laiba-27/README.md

 🎓 I'm currently pursuing my Bachelor's degree in Software Engineering
 🧠 Passionate about Artificial Intelligence and exploring real-world applications of ML/DL
-🌐 Skilled in Full-Stack Web Development and API Integration
+🌐 Skilled in Full-Stack Web Development
 📊 Strong foundation in Data Science and Visualization
 🚀 Always eager to learn new technologies and contribute to open-source projects